Make an Appointment: [email protected] | 949-257-2759

 It Is Not Your Fault

-It Is Your Partner/Spouse’s Responsibility for Their Recovery
+It Is Your Partner’s Responsibility for Their Recovery

-Your partner/spouse is responsible for their sexual addiction recovery.
-They are accountable for putting in the effort to recover.
-It is a choice that only that can make.
-It would be best if you let go of controlling the recovery outcome because you simply cannot predict what will manifest from the recovery process.
+Your partner is the one who must take responsibility for their sexual addiction recovery.
+They are the ones who must put in the effort to recover.
+It is a choice that only they can make.
+The recovery process may involve therapy, support groups, and lifestyle changes.
+It would be best to let go of controlling the recovery outcome because you cannot predict what will manifest from the recovery process.
 It is up to your partner/spouse to break free of their sexual addiction and compulsive behaviors.
 It is best to focus on your recovery as the partner of the sex addict.

 Be compassionate with yourself and provide self-care throughout the healing process.
 You have experienced a significant trauma that has caused devastation in your life.
-Your world has been completely shattered, and everything that you believed in has broken.
+Your world has been completely shattered, and everything you believed in has broken.
 Allow yourself to grieve and mourn the damage caused by this shocking discovery and the loss of your original relationship/marriage.
-If you want to reconcile and work on the relationship, realize that the original relationship/marriage is over, and a new relationship will need to be created.
+If you want to reconcile and work on the relationship, realize that the original relationship and marriage are over, and a new relationship will need to be created.
 Rebuilding the trust will be challenging, and both partners must be committed to working together to create a new relationship/marriage built on a foundation of honesty and transparency.

-I can provide you with guidance, healing, and hope as you process the distress of your partner/spouse’s sexual addiction and support you during this painful and challenging process as you navigate the challenges during this time.
-Please give me a call today.
-I will share with you the advantages of therapy for partners/spouses of sexual addicts for your restorative healing and recovery.
+I can offer you the necessary guidance, healing, and hope as you navigate the distress of your partner/spouse’s sexual addiction.
+I am here to support you during this painful and challenging process.
+Please reach out to me today.
+I will explain the benefits of therapy for partners of sexual addicts, which can be a crucial part of your therapeutic healing and recovery journey.